aws-samples/iceberg-streaming-examples/README.md

-This repo contains examples of high throughput ingestion using Apache Spark and Apache Iceberg.
-These examples cover IoT and CDC scenarios using best practices.
-The Code can be deployed into any Spark compatible engine like Amazon EMR Serverless or AWS Glue.
-A fully local developer environment is also provided.
 # Streaming Apache Iceberg examples using Apache Spark

 This projects has examples of high volume streaming ingestion from [Apache Kafka](https://kafka.apache.org/) using [Apache Spark](https://spark.apache.org/) and [Apache Iceberg](https://iceberg.apache.org/).
 The focus in this repository is to go further than the typical poc consuming few messages.